ernestyalumni/CompPhys/Cpp/README.md

 P.S.
 There are some non-trivial typos both in the code and lecture that made the material confusing to understand (as in, did he really mean that?) and some things weren't obvious to me when I read it, and so I try to make sense of it in my notes in [CompPhys.pdf](https://github.com/ernestyalumni/CompPhys/blob/master/LaTeXandpdfs/CompPhys.pdf) and have my own code type-ups here in this repository, even though there's the [CompPhys repository](https://github.com/CompPhysics).

+## Table of Contents
+Be aware that this Table of Contents maybe incomplete (one way around this is to search for key words with some kind of search function).

+- Modularity

 ## Listing of which program or script corresponds to which section, chapter, part for Hjorth-Jensen's material

 See Hjorth-Jensen's lectures for 2015.